 Aramac – Torrens Creek Road, improvement works

-Aramac – Torrens Creek road is as an important north-south link between the Flinders, Landsborough and Capricorn Highways, linking Townsville and Rockhampton to the regional centres of Barcaldine, Cloncurry, Hughenden, Longreach, and Winton.
+Aramac – Torrens Creek Road is an important north-south link between the Flinders, Landsborough and Capricorn Highways, linking Townsville and Rockhampton to the regional centres of Barcaldine, Cloncurry, Hughenden, Longreach, and Winton.
 The road also provides an alternative route in the event of flooding.

-These upgrades will improve safety, network capacity and functionality through the provision of a safe and reliable link that caters for heavy vehicles and flood conditions.
+These upgrades improved safety, network capacity and functionality through the provision of a safe and reliable link that caters for heavy vehicles and flood conditions.

 - Improves safety

 - Sealed road surface to an 8-metre width, improving safety for all motorists.

 - Improved reliability and efficiency of freight movements.

 $20 million for widening and sealing funded by the Regional Economic Enabling Fund (REEF) on an 80:20 funding basis, Investment ID 1693055 $10 million to improve Prairie Creek Crossing funded by the Regional Economic Enabling Fund (REEF) on an 80:20 funding basis.
 Investment ID 1692925 $0.44 million for sealing works funded by the Queensland Government’s Transport Infrastructure Development Scheme.
 Investment ID 1106596 Initial investment total $0.88 million, with savings of $0.44 million reinvested into other roads in the region.